Navigation

 The Solution

-Long-press any item on the Recently Played shelf to reveal controls.
-Each action completes in 1–2 taps with an Undo safety net.
+Every control lives behind the same long-press gesture on the Recently Played shelf.
+No settings menus, no buried toggles.
+Each action completes in 1–2 taps and every destructive action includes an Undo safety net.

 01